5 Critical Workforce Questions to Ask During a Pandemic

 Update: We’ve created an e-book to help you navigate each stage with the right workforce questions and data analysis.
 Download it here.
 You may also find this checklist on Key Questions to Answer During a Crisis handy.
 Check it out at this link.

 While the following information is based on work with our customers, it is valuable for any organization that is developing (or implementing) a COVID-19 response plan.
 The situation is changing quickly, so organizations need to continuously monitor risk areas and adapt to ensure employee safety and mitigate potential impacts to the business.
-Below are five important questions that employers must ask:

 1. How close are employees to virus hot spots?